Creating a Mentally Healthy Workplace: A Step-By-Step Guide

 The role of technology in supporting mental health at work

 Technology can play an important role in workplace mental health support.
-One such tool is Elker, an anonymous reporting platform designed to help Australian businesses manage issues that can impact employee wellbeing.
+One such tool is Elker, an anonymous reporting platform designed to help Aotearoa businesses manage issues that can impact employee wellbeing.

 Employees often fear speaking up about workplace issues or reporting discrimination, misconduct, or psychosocial hazards.
 Elker addresses this by providing a secure, encrypted channel for staff to anonymously disclose sensitive issues.
 The platform features intelligent pathways that route cases to the appropriate responder, ensuring prompt and effective handling of reports.